sgupta70/IntermediateCAD/README.md

 ### Reflection
 This assignment went a lot better than the first one because I was able to use what I learned and apply it here.
 We were given a cylinder part to start with and then we had to create the other parts off of that.
 I started with creating the bottom part which went pretty easy.
 Using the use tool and then making the sketch I was easily able to extrude the bottom part.
 I then was able to mirror it to create top and I added in a couple other things that were required for the top part.
 After the top and bottom was finished I created the plunger part which was very simple, all I had to do was use the use tool and extrude what I needed.
 Along with that I had to create the plunger top.
 I sketched what I wanted and used the revolve tool and then removed the parts I didn't want.
 Finally I created the bolts which I just extruded.
 I went into the assembly and was able to fasten all the parts together.
 I then had to answer each question, and for each I had to plug in different dimesions or a different material to find the new mass.
-Overall this assignment was much easier than the first, and I was able to take away mnay things that will make the final test much easier.
+Overall this assignment was much easier than the first, and I was able to take away many helpful points that will make the final test much easier.

 ---